seanhenry/SwiftMockGeneratorForXcode/README.md

 - Download the latest release [here](https://github.com/seanhenry/SwiftMockGeneratorForXcode/releases)
 - Copy the app to the `Applications` folder.
 - Open the app
-- For Mojave users, select OK for '"Swift Mock Generator for Xcode" wants access to control "Xcode"'
+- Select OK for '"Swift Mock Generator for Xcode" wants access to control "Xcode"'
+- Set the SDK Path.
+Xcode 11 example: `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.15.sdk`.
+[Why do I need to do this?](#setting-the-sdk-path)
 - Go to `System Preferences -> Extensions -> Xcode Source Editor` and make sure `Mock Generator` is enabled.
-- For Mojave users, go to `System Preferences -> Security & Privacy -> Privacy -> Automation` and make sure `Swift Mock Generator` is enabled.
+- Go to `System Preferences -> Security & Privacy -> Privacy -> Automation` and make sure `Swift Mock Generator` is enabled.
 - Open Xcode

 ## How to create a new Swift test double